USS Siboney (ID-2999): World War I naval service

-Siboney sailed for France on 30 June; after delivering her troops at Brest on 12 July, she returned to New York on 25 July.
+Siboney sailed for France, on 30 June; after delivering her troops at Brest, on 12 July, she returned to New York, on 25 July.
 She sailed again on 31 July.
-Before arriving at Brest on 12 August, she had to maneuver several times to evade possible submarine contacts.
-She arrived at New York on 22 August and was given a two-week repair period.
+Before arriving at Brest, on 12 August, she had to maneuver several times to evade possible submarine contacts.
+She arrived at New York, on 22 August and was given a two-week repair period.

-On 4 September, Siboney sailed from New York on her fifth crossing and arrived at Saint-Nazaire nine days later.
-On 15 September, she embarked a number of wounded troops and left Saint-Nazaire the same day, but, due to heavy submarine activity, swung at anchor for several days before her convoy sailed.
-She arrived on 29 September at New York.
+On 4 September, Siboney sailed from New York on her fifth crossing and arrived at Saint-Nazaire, nine days later.
+On 15 September, she embarked a number of wounded troops and left Saint-Nazaire, the same day, but due to heavy submarine activity, swung at anchor for several days before her convoy sailed.
+She arrived on 29 September, at New York.
 On her sixth eastward crossing, between 6 and 15 October, an influenza epidemic broke out among the troops, killing a number of soldiers.
-Sailing from Brest on 16 October, the transport returned to New York on 24 October.
+Sailing from Brest, on 16 October, the transport returned to New York on 24 October.

 Siboney had already embarked troops for her next voyage when, on 3 November, she was ordered to disembark them.
 She sailed the following day with an army brigadier general and his staff, and a naval draft of 500 men.
-She arrived at Saint-Nazaire on the 12 November, shortly after the announcement of the Armistice, and was met by a cheering crowd.
+She arrived at Saint-Nazaire, on the 12 November, shortly after the announcement of the Armistice, and was met by a cheering crowd.

 Siboney then began her peacetime mission of returning American veterans from Europe to the United States.
-After embarking 513 wounded men at Saint-Nazaire, she moved to Brest on the 15th and took on 600 more passengers.
-She sailed the same day under escort and reached New York on 24 November.
+After embarking 513 wounded men at Saint-Nazaire, she moved to Brest, on 15 November, and took on 600 more passengers.
+She sailed the same day under escort and reached New York, on 24 November.
 During the next ten months, Siboney made ten more round trips between the United States and France, returning over 3,000 troops per trip when fully loaded.
-On one such return trip in August 1919, Siboney carried Admiral Henry T. Mayo and Congressman Thomas S. Butler home from France.
+On one such return trip in August 1919, Siboney carried Admiral Henry T. Mayo, and Congressman Thomas S. Butler, home from France.

-Siboney returned to New York on 2 September at the conclusion of her 17th trip, having traveled over 115000 nmi and transported approximately 55,000 military passengers to and from French ports.
-According to the Statistical Department of the U.S. Navy, Siboney had the shortest average in-port turnaround time out of 37 U.S. Navy transports used during World War I. The ship completed 17 round trips and had an average turn-around time of just under 30 days per trip, almost ten days shorter than the average of 39.8 days.
+Siboney returned to New York, on 2 September, at the conclusion of her 17th trip, having traveled over 115000 nmi and transported approximately 55,000 military passengers to and from French ports.
+According to the Statistical Department of the US Navy, Siboney had the shortest average in-port turnaround time out of 37 US Navy transports used during World War I. The ship completed 17 round trips and had an average turn-around time of just under 30 days per trip, almost ten days shorter than the average of 39.8 days.

-On 10 September at Hoboken, Siboney was decommissioned and turned over to the War Department, who returned the ship to the Ward Line, her original owners.
+On 10 September, at Hoboken, Siboney was decommissioned and turned over to the War Department, who returned the ship to the Ward Line, her original owners.